repoze/repoze.who/README.txt

   form a site configuration.
 The general section is general middleware configuration.

-Example repoze.pam Configuration File (*NOTE: SCIENCE FICTION, not yet implemented!*)
+Example repoze.who Configuration File (*NOTE: SCIENCE FICTION, not yet implemented!*)

-  repoze.pam is designed to be used within a PasteDeploy configuration
+  repoze.who is designed to be used within a PasteDeploy configuration
   file:

-    [filter:pam]
+    [filter:who]
-    use = egg:repoze.pam#pam
+    use = egg:repoze.who#who
-    config_file = %(here)s/pam.ini
+    config_file = %(here)s/who.ini

-  Below is an example of a configuration file that might be used to configure the repoze.pam middleware.
+  Below is an example of a configuration file that might be used to configure the repoze.who middleware.
 A set of plugins are defined, and they are referred to by following non-plugin sections.

   In the below configuration, five plugins are defined.
 The form, and